efekos/AwakenSMPOnline/README.md

 * chat \<message> - Use team chat
 * togglechat - Switch between team chat and normal chat.
 When you are on team chat, every message you sent will act like a message sent with /team chat.

-/particle - Open particle options menu.
+/options - Open reviving options menu.

 ![](./images/permissions-export.png)